death/horae/README.md

 An application (read: hack) that runs Lisp scripts between delays.

-Currently only running at a particular time interval is implemented.
+Scripts can run at fixed time intervals or as Poisson processes having fixed mean time intervals.

 Currently SBCL-specific.